eyal1izhaki/smartir/README.md

 # smartir
-Home Assistant custom component to control Tuya S06 Smart IR device
+Home Assistant custom component to control your Air Conditioner using Tuya S06 Smart IR device

 # This component is under development, Please feel free to open an issue for any question or a bug.